OhmSpectator/streetviews-grabber/README.md

                         and 120.
 Default is 50.
   --rand                in the case of debug run, randomize the route to be
-                        handled (by default, the first one is taken)
+                        handled (by default, the first one is taken) --visualize           visualize the walking process: show all the points of interest and the vectors of the available looks
 ```